darinw7/darinw7.github.io/essays/smart-questions.md

 Q: How do I declare and initialize an array in Java?

 How do I declare and initialize an array in Java?
 ```

-A simple “yes” would have answered the question, but we know that’s not the sort of answer he or she is looking for.
-Fortunately, someone kindly responded with a link to Facebook’s developer website.
-The asker should have done more research on his or her potential project.
-Then further down the road, he or she could have asked more specific and detailed questions that wouldn’t require a thousand-paged response for a sufficient answer.

 ## Conclusion